Accused told gardai ‘I did it’ days after Ashling Murphy death, court told

 Ms Lawlor told the jury that she believes CCTV footage shows Puska cycling “in close proximity” to two women.

-She said there were briars and thorns at the scene by the canal that will emerge as “significant” later on, because Puska would later be found with cuts on his hands “consistent leaving the scene”.
+She said briars and thorns at the scene by the canal will emerge as “significant” later on because Puska would later be found with cuts on his hands consistent with leaving via a route that avoided people on the canal.

-The jury would be shown pictures of wounds to Puska’s hands, taken by gardai while he was receiving treatment in St James’s Hospital in Dublin.
+The jury heard they would be shown pictures of wounds to Puska’s hands, taken by gardai while he was receiving treatment in St James’s Hospital in Dublin days after Ms Murphy’s death.

 Ms Lawlor said that he “made up a pack of lies” to gardai about being involved in a stabbing in Blanchardstown.

-She told the court that when gardai returned and questioned him again, Puska told them: “I did it, I murdered, I am the murderer.”
+She told the court that when gardai returned and questioned him again, Puska told them through a translator: “I did it, I murdered, I am the murderer.”

 Puska appeared in court with a ponytail and wearing a grey suit.